Diffusion on a lattice

 Problems

-1. Run the simulation and compute the slope of the plot of <R2> versus time.
-The slope of this plot (divided by 4) is the diffusion coefficient D.
+1. Run the simulation with the default parameters and compute the slope of the plot of <R2> versus time.
+You can use the Data Tool under the Tools menu to do a Curve Fit.
+The diffusion coefficient D is defined by the relation

-2. Repeat the simulation for different densities and plot the diffusion coefficient D as a function of the density ρ.
+2. Repeat the simulation for different densities and plot the diffusion coefficient D as a function of the density ρ = N/L2.
 Discuss the dependence of D on ρ.

 3. Is <R2> always approximately linear in time for any density?